Return to Work

 - the aggregate unfunded actuarial liability (UAL) rate of the Plan.

-This rate is applied to the retiree’s earnable compensation.
+This rate is applied to the retiree’s gross earnable compensation.